Morsmalleo/AhMyth/README.md

 Read the Instruction in the AhMyth wiki before setting this up!
 I'm getting tired of people posting duplicate issues of having trouble setting this up or having errors while running it because they're simply Newbs and have no idea what they're doing!!

-If people would actually take the time to read up on how to set this up using the Wiki I created or watched my AhMyth videos on YouTube, you'd have no trouble with this at all!!
+If people would actually take the time to read up on how to set this up using the Wiki I created or take the time to watch my AhMyth videos on YouTube, you'd have no trouble with this at all!!
 #

 Usage